imstephens-professional/imstephens-professional/README.md

 # Hi there 👋
-Aspiring developer.
-Will add more later.

 # Projects
 ## ⚡ Software Startup Simulator Capstone (2023 - 2024)
 For my St. Mary's College of Maryland capstone, I attended two Software Startup Simulator courses.
-I worked on the Quality Assurance team of two websites, the [CDSpec](https://github.com/drsimonread/COSC4012020) and the [Chesapeake Community Connect](https://github.com/drsimonread/ChesapeakeCommunityConnect).
+I worked on the Quality Assurance team of two websites, the [Circular Dichroism Spectrometer](https://github.com/drsimonread/COSC4012020) and the [Chesapeake Community Connect](https://github.com/drsimonread/ChesapeakeCommunityConnect).
 My contributions to the CDSpec website can be seen [here](https://github.com/drsimonread/COSC4012020/tree/master/Documentation) in the 2023 Documentation folders while my contributions to the CCC website can be seen [here](https://github.com/drsimonread/ChesapeakeCommunityConnect/tree/main/Documentation/Google%20Drive) in the 2024 Documentation folders.

 ## 🦇 Diver: Ruins Resurfaced Game (2023)
 "Diver: Ruins Resurfaced" is a platformer game developed in Pico-8 (lua).
 It was developed during the Fall 2023 semester of St. Mary's College of Maryland for the Game Design course.
 Check it out [here](https://github.com/imstephens-professional/diver-game).

 # Mini Projects
-These mini projects are for the developer to practice programming as well as show her progress as a developer.
+These mini projects are for the developer to practice programming and to demonstrate her progress as a developer.

 <details>
-<summary> ☕ Java Swing Mini Project List </summary>
+<summary> ☕ Java Mini Project List </summary>

 | Project Name | Description | Difficulty | Date Started | Completion |
 | ---- | ---- | ---- | ---- | ---- |